STEllAR-GROUP/hpx/docs/sphinx/manual/creating_hpx_projects.rst

 Copy the content of this program into a file called hello_world.cpp.

-Now in the directory where you put hello_world.cpp, create a Makefile.
+Now, in the directory where you put hello_world.cpp, create a Makefile.
 Add the following code:

 .. code-block:: makefile